gptscript-ai/gptparse/README.md

 ### Using GPTParse via the CLI

-When using the command-line interface, you have three modes available:
+When using the command-line interface, you have four modes available:

 1. **Vision Mode** - Uses AI models for high-quality conversion: